-When we approach our reviews, our aim is to be as thorough as possible.
-We're gearheads surrounded by other unbearably nerdy and discerning gearheads.
-When we conduct our analyses, we want to make sure they pass muster, but we also recognize that there are practical folks out there that just want the boil-down without the minutiae.
-We do our best to accommodate both of you, but recognize that the advanced gearheads are probably more interested in small-batch boutique releases of 1967 tungsten carbide cap bolts, finished on organic grass than the average cyclist, so we spend less time on that level of detail and just tease out the real-world performance of each bike shoe.
+When we approach our reviews, we aim to be as thorough as possible.
+We're gearheads surrounded by other unbearably nerdy, discerning gearheads.
+When we conduct our analyses, we want to make sure they pass muster, but we also recognize that there are practical folks out there that just want the boil-down without the tedium.
+We do our best to accommodate both dispositions while recognizing that the advanced gearheads are probably more interested in small-batch boutique releases of 1967 tungsten carbide cap bolts finished on organic grass than the average cyclist, so we spend less time on that level of detail and just tease out the real-world performance of each bike shoe.

-We were lucky enough to keep these shoes for long enough to get in hundreds of miles in hot, windy, wet, flat, hilly, and mountainous conditions.
-We tested primarily in southern Virginia, but also made it to hilly Richmond and the coastal and interior ranges along the Pacific surrounding San Diego.
+As to terrain and training, we're incredibly lucky that we get to spend hundreds of miles in some of the most beautiful parts of the country.
+We're out in hot, windy, wet, flat, hilly, and mountainous conditions.
+We tested primarily in southern Virginia and made it to hilly Richmond and the coastal and interior ranges along the Pacific surrounding San Diego.
 We're also sure to exploit our well-tenured friends and fellow riders for guinea pigging, feedback, tech gossip, and support.
 We use our testing, research, and analysis to bring you honest, unbiased reviews.

 Testing power transfer was slightly more complicated than the other measures.
 It is mostly a measure of stiffness in the sole, which can be discerned from researching the materials and verifying with a few good climbs and sprints.
 What complicates it is that power can also be lost if there is too much give or movement in the upper, which takes more time, more miles, and longer, harder efforts to reveal.